Illinois VA Loan Information

 • High Credit Scores

-• New appraisal
+• New VA appraisal

 The focus of the VA IRRRL is to help existing veterans lower the rate on their current loan.
 Therefore, it is not necessary to prove their income, determine the value of the home, or perform a credit check.
 Even if the home’s current market value is below the loan balance, qualifying veterans can still apply for an IRRRL.